There's always something happening at the Library of Michigan. Come join us!

 Take in highlights of the Library's rare book collections.
 Led by Michigan Collections Librarian Edwina Murphy and Reference Librarian Matt Pacer.

-Microfilm Madness: Learn the Wiley Ways of the Readers, 1 - 3 P.M.
+Microfilm Madness: Learn the Wily Ways of the Readers, 1 - 3 P.M.
 Microfilm Room, 2nd floor

 Be the calm person in the room who knows just what to do to get the perfect microfilm image sent to your email or flash drive as reference librarian Matt Pacer shares his tricks of the trade.